LucaRainone/RainCalendar/README.md

   ```
 ### AMD

-  loading `RainCalendar.AMD.min.js`you have available the object as AMD module
+  Loading `RainCalendar.AMD.min.js` you have available the object as AMD module

    ```javascript
    // example